tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 ### 6. Student Do: Trading Log (15 min)

 In this activity, students will use lists to create a trading log that tracks profits and losses for each market day of the month.
 They will iterate over the list to calculate the highest and lowest profit and loss days.
-The goal of this activity is to use for loops and lists in order to track multiple data points.
+The goal of this activity is to use for loops and lists in order to track metrics related to trading performance.

 **File:** [trading_log.py](Activities/04-Stu_Iterate_Lists/Unsolved/trading_log.py)